Edarke/kryonet/README.md

 This project is based on Nathan Sweet's [KryoNet](https://github.com/EsotericSoftware/kryonet)

 This project is not backwards-compatible with KryoNet, but the following guide expects you to be familiar with it.
-This project aims to provides higher abstraction over KryoNet with stronger type safety and potentially better performance by reducing redundant serialization of messages.
+This project aims to provides higher abstraction over KryoNet with stronger type safety and better performance by reducing redundant serialization of messages.

 Key changes from KryoNet